xuqi2024/openflexure-microscope/docs/wiring.md

 ## Mount the electronics drawer {pagestep}

 * Place an [M3 nut]{qty:1, cat:mech} into the slot just inside the hole in the front of the microscope base.
-* Place another [M3 nut]{qty:1} into the slot above the Sangaboard power connector on the [electronics drawer].
+* Place another [M3 nut]{qty:1} into the slot above the Sangaboard power connector on the [electronics drawer][Electronics drawer].
-* Slide the [electronics drawer] into the microscope base making sure not to pinch any wires.
+* Slide the [electronics drawer][Electronics drawer] into the microscope base making sure not to pinch any wires.
-* Hold the [electronics drawer] in place with two [M3x10 cap head screws]{qty: 2} which should screw into the two nuts.
+* Hold the [electronics drawer][Electronics drawer] in place with two [M3x10 cap head screws]{qty: 2} which should screw into the two nuts.

 ## Wiring Complete {pagestep}